hilleer/vscode-tcmerge/README.md

 _Note:_ This extension is in its early phase.
 If you find bugs, have feature requests or good ideas, please create [an issue](https://github.com/hilleer/vscode-tcmerge/issues).

-This extension is highly inspired by the CLI package [tcmerge](https://github.com/debitoor/tcmerge).
+This extension is highly inspired by the CLI package [debitoor/tcmerge](https://github.com/debitoor/tcmerge).

-## Extension settings

-This extension contributes the following settings:

 ## Commands